kimyearho/SharePod/README.md

 ***
 ### Security update in progress. (version 1.5.7 ~ )
 ### Existing programs are not available.
 ### Inevitably, please download and install the new application from the git repository.
+### Web servers are securely used with SSL.
 ***
 ### SharePod is registered on the Electron platform !!
 ### Thank you very much